Geo-Environmental Surveys: recommended consultants for fast survey reports

 3. Contaminated Land Assessment

-This assessment focuses specifically on identifying and evaluating soil and groundwater contamination.
-It is typically required for developments on brownfield sites and areas with a history of industrial activity.
+This risk assessment focuses specifically on identifying and evaluating soil and groundwater contamination.
+It is typically required for developments on contaminated land and areas with a history of industrial activity.
 A contaminated land survey may recommend remedial measures to mitigate risks to human health and the environment.

 4. Geotechnical Surveys